API Reference

 subsolar_temperature(r☉, params::AbstractThermoParams) -> Tₛₛ

-Calculate the subsolar temperature on an asteroid at a given heliocentric distance.
+Calculate the subsolar equilibrium temperature at a given heliocentric distance.

 Arguments

-• r☉::Vector : Sun's position vector in the asteroid's fixed frame [m]
+• r☉ : Sun's position vector in the asteroid-fixed frame [m]

 Returns